smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 **New Proxy connecting to old version of Core:** SDL Core that does not support multiple-transports feature does not include additional parameters in Start Service ACK frame.
 When Proxy detects that the parameters are missing, it should disable multiple-transport feature (i.e. don't start Secondary Transport and run all services on Primary Transport.)

 **Old version of Proxy connecting to new Core:** Proxy that does not support multiple-transports feature uses Protocol version 5.0.0 or earlier.
 When SDL Core detects that the version is not 5.1.0 or higher, it should not include the additional parameters in Start Service ACK frame.
-It should also suppress sending `Transport Config Update` Control Frame since Proxy doesn't support it.
+It should also suppress sending `Transport Event Update` Control Frame since Proxy doesn't support it.

 ### Recommentation on Wi-Fi frequency